NativeScript/docs-v7/ui/ui-views.md

 ## Progress

 The [Progress]({{site.baseurl}}/cookbook/ui/progress) widget is a visual bar indicator of a progress in a operation.
-Shows a bar representing the current progress of the operation.
+It shows a bar representing the current progress of the operation.

 ![progress android](../img/gallery/android/progressPage.png "progress android")![progress ios](../img/gallery/ios/progressPage.png "progress ios")